hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 Whether or not Terraform Cloud should automatically apply a successful Terraform plan.
 If you choose manual apply, an operator must confirm a successful plan and choose to apply it.

-Auto-apply has a few exceptions:
+Auto-apply has the following exception:

-- [Destroy plans](#destruction-and-deletion) must always be manually applied.
 - Plans queued by users with [plan permissions](../users-teams-organizations/permissions.html#plan) must be approved by a user with write or admin permissions.

 ### Terraform Version